stefanache/w10-anaconda-3-install-on-i5/README.md

   go to taskbar on second icon(windows search) from your operation system(Windows 10 Pro) and type 'system'

-  and thenchoice to click the 'System Information" apllication and then check to view if have the following context:
+  and then choice to click the 'System Information" apllication and then check to view if have the following context:

   - Operation System(OS Name):   Microsoft(MS) Windows 10 Pro